LoyVanBeek/migration_tools/README.md

 Migration Tools
 ===============

-Requires $ sudo pip install pygithub3
+Requires $ sudo pip install pygithub3 sh PyGithub #Still deciding which is easiest to use

 Converts ROS packages in the TU/e SVN-trunk directory to GitHub repositories for the tue-robotics-lab organization.